ptoulouse/docker-logitechmediaserver/README.md

 # Docker Container for Logitech Media Server
 This Docker Container runs Logitech Media Server.
 It is based on the container created by larks.
-It was modified to run version 7.9.2 nightly of the server as well as opening the required port for Spotty plugin.
+It was modified to run version 7.9.2 nightly of the server.

 ## Usage
 You will find below examples of how to start the container.